 In his dedication speech to the Gibsons, Berger spoke of the passion and dedication to recreation and lifelong fitness Gibber and Dorothy have given the Augustana and Camrose community for over 40 years.
 In 1973, Gibber helped develop Augustana’s biathlon and cross country programs, and in 1976 he developed the outdoor education program based on his research to complete his PhD in physical education.
 Dorothy worked hard to manage and support athletes and teams every step of the way, in every capacity one could imagine.
 This dedicated duo’s hard work and generosity continue to extend to the students of Augustana through student awards, recreation and athletics, chaplaincy and outdoor education, just to name a few.

 As the program is in its initial season, this lending library is currently only available to Augustana students, staff and faculty.
 All participants must attend a short, one-time-only orientation session with Campus Recreation staff to size their gear and learn the basics of trail safety and etiquette.
-Campus Recreation and the Vikings Nordic Ski Team also provide opportunities to learn or brush-up on their cross country skills through their weekly “Learn to Ski” programs and informal ski meetups.
+Campus Recreation and the Vikings Nordic Ski Team also provided opportunities to learn or brush-up on their cross country skills through their weekly “Learn to Ski” programs and informal ski meetups throughout the year.